CORPORATE GOVERNANCE REPORT

 - Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The Board has overall responsibility for all aspects of the business.
 The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board’s decision-making.
 The Chairman has overall responsibility for corporate governance matters in the Company and chairs the Nomination Committee.
-The Managing Director has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities of the Company.
+The Chairman has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities of the Company.
 The Company Secretary is responsible for ensuring that Board procedures are followed and applicable rules and regulations are complied with.

 The Remuneration Committee is comprised of David Horgan and John Teeling.
 The Remuneration Committee meets at least once a year to determine the appropriate remuneration for the Company’s executive directors, ensuring that this reflects their performance and that of the Company.
 The Company has a share option scheme for directors.
+No Director participates in discussions concerning his own remuneration.

 - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders